eloylp/goomerang/README.md

 ### Middlewares

-Middlewares are just message handlers that always get executed no matter the kind of message, providing the ability to execute the next handler in the chain.
-They are being executed just before the message handler, bringing the opportunity to add extra logic to the message processing like metrics, logging or panic handlers.
+Middlewares are just message handlers that always get executed no matter the kind of message, alternatively providing the ability to execute the next handler in the chain.
+They are executed just before the message handler, bringing the opportunity to add preprocessing or postprocessing logic to the message handling operation. i.e metrics, logging or panic handlers.
 Let's see how to register a middleware:

 ```go
 package main